hisuvo/food-sharing-client/README.md

            STRIPE_SECRET_KEY=your_stripe_secret_key

 6. Start MongoDB
     running MongoDB:

           mongod

-7. Run the Backend Server:
+8. Run the Backend Server:
    - Navigate to the backend folder:

             cd backend

- -Install the required dependencies:
+   - Install the required dependencies:

           npm start
   - This should start your backend server on a port like http://localhost:5000.

 8. Run the Frontend:
  - Navigate to the frontend folder (if not already there):